6 HIV-associated infections

 Patients with pulmonary TB may present with any of the following:

 - Chronic cough for more than 2 weeks.
 Some patients may cough up blood (haemoptysis).

 - Severe night sweats for more than 2 weeks.

 - Tiredness and weakness.

 A careful history is the best way to screen for tuberculosis.
-Any two of the above symptoms or signs strongly suggests tuberculosis.
-Always suspect tuberculosis in any HIV-positive person who has a cough lasting more than two weeks.
+Any 2 of the above symptoms or signs strongly suggests tuberculosis.
+Always suspect tuberculosis in any person living with HIV who has a cough lasting more than 2 weeks.
 Advanced HIV infection can also result in fever, night sweats, weight loss, tiredness and weakness.

 Pulmonary tuberculosis usually presents with chronic cough, fever, severe night sweats and weight loss.

 6-43 How is the clinical diagnosis of pulmonary tuberculosis confirmed?

 Two sputum samples should be sent for testing for acid-fast bacilli (i.e. TB bacteria).
 If available, a GeneXpert test should be done on 1 sample.
 GeneXpert is a rapid and sensitive method of detecting TB bacilli in sputum.
 It can also determine if the TB bacilli are resistant to rifampicin.
 If the GeneXpert or smear results are positive the patient should be started on TB treatment.
 Where GeneXpert is available, if it is positive, the second sample will be used for smear microscopy.
 Smear-positive patients have pulmonary tuberculosis and are infectious.

 - A positive GeneXpert takes 2 years to return to negative after successful treatment of tuberculosis, and so should not be used as a diagnostic test if a patient has had tuberculosis in the past 2 years.